 International Food Trail

 As the home of US Marine Corps Base Camp Lejeune, Jacksonville boasts cultural ties from around the world.
-Jacksonville’s international footprint offers a variety of authentic choices and affordable price points.
+Jacksonville NC’s international footprint offers a variety of authentic choices and affordable price points.
 Many are located here in Jacksonville, and we explored spots across our county as well.

 Jacksonville shares a melting pot of culinary culture and style with internationally-inspired offerings for breakfast, brunch, lunch and dinner.
 We also include great coffee breaks along the way.
 We dare you to eat your way through these initial offerings.
-Follow our Facebook and Instagram to see new additions coming later this year.
+Follow our Facebook and Instagram to see news of more additions in Phase Two later this year.

 Traveler Tip: You may not find detailed websites or slick social media feeds prior to your visit.
 Some restaurants offer them; others don’t.
-We recommend calling ahead to confirm days and hours of operation, as many service businesses in our region are experiencing staffing shortages.
+We recommend calling ahead to confirm days and hours of operation.

 Savor the delicious details that make each of these dining destinations a true international adventure.
 The “trail” is a list of stops.
 You can visit in any order—or you can select just one.
-The destinations below are listed alphabetically.
+The destinations in "Phase One" (below) are listed alphabetically.
 Want to try more than one?
 A Google Map at the bottom shows you what restaurants are near each other.
 For example, Filipino Cuisine, Aji Ichiban, and R&Rs Caribbean Fusion are all in the same shopping mall.